 Where do you see yourself in 10 years?

-How do you think a college education will help you get there and what would you say to students about the importance of a college education?
+How do you think a college education will help you get there?

 What advice would you give to the class of seniors who are now making decisions about their college careers?